 - Removal costs are the first relocation expense.
 An employee is more than likely to incur removal costs when they move house.

-- Travel and subsistence costs whilst the employee finds their new home is another relocation expense.
+- Travelling costs and subsistence expenses whilst the employee finds their new home is another relocation expense.
 The travel costs could include somewhere to live while the move is underway.
 Indeed, it could be stays at a temporary accommodation near the new work site until the employee finds a new permanent residence.

-- Domestic goods for the new property are another relocation expense you can claim.
+- Domestic goods for the new residence are another relocation expense you can claim.

-- Legal and estate agent costs and fees which relate to the sale of your former residence can form part of your relocation claim.
+- Legal and estate agent fees and costs which relate to the sale of your former residence can form part of your relocation claim.

-- Estate agent, legal and other fees which relate to the purchase of your new residence are another cost of relocation.
+- Any legal fees, estate agent costs and other fees which relate to the purchase of your new residence are another cost of relocation.
 This also includes Stamp Duty on the purchase of the new property.

 Under HMRC guidelines, there are certain conditions for a bridging loan to count as a qualifying cost.
 Therefore, the conditions for this are as follows: